jdelpino/jdelpino.github.io/_pages/openings.md

 nav_order: 6
 ---

+**No positions are currently available.**
+Future openings will be posted here, on [LinkedIn](https://www.linkedin.com/in/javier-del-pino) and the [CUÁNTICA job market](https://www.cuantica2025.es/job-market/).
+Stay tuned for future oportunities.

+<!--

 ### Open Positions

-At the moment, there are no positions available.
-Stay tuned for future possibilities.

-<!--

 ### PhD Opening: Nonlinear Quantum Dynamics in Driven-Dissipative Systems